ZelTroN-2k3/lexikotron/README.md

 ## About

-Prestashop module that allows to manage a glossary
+Prestashop module to manage a glossary

 ## Compatibility